Brazil: Commodity vs Specialty Grade?

-A coffee that scores 80 or above out of 100 is classified as specialty grade coffee.
-Specialty grade coffees are higher in quality and traceable.
-Certified Q-Graders will determine the cup score of a coffee by aroma, flavour and the quality of the cup.
-It is only natural that the higher the quality, the more we, as coffee roasters, will be willing to pay for the coffee.
-Quality and weight are factored into the price along with ethical farming practices.
+A coffee that scores 80 or above out of 100 is classified as specialty coffee, usually being higher in quality and traceable.
+Certified Q-Graders will determine the cup score by aroma, flavour and quality of cup.
+Naturally, roasters are willing to pay more for higher quality.
+Weight and level of farming ethics also play a part in determining price.
 Dont assume that gourmet and premium coffees are always associated with higher grade coffees as these are loose terms which hold very little meaning.
-I was very excited to learn about Eduardo from Marunic Trading at the Cape Town coffee festival this year.
-He imports traceable, high cupping coffee from Brazil to South Africa.
-Usually, if a small South African roastery wants to have access to this level of quality Brazilian coffee, there needs to be a willingness to travel directly to Brazil and investigate personally.

 So why does access to traceable, specialty grade Brazilian coffee matter?